Air traffic developments create new perspectives for Lufthansa Group pilots

 The Coronavirus pandemic continues having a very serious impact on airlines and its employees.
 After two years in “crisis mode,” Lufthansa Group flight operations still has to cope with half the number of passengers in the first quarter of 2022 compared to the first quarter of 2019.

 For captains, the crisis-related Lufthansa Airlines staff surplus has already been reduced in a socially acceptable way with a successful voluntary leave program.
 Lufthansa also plans to offer first officers the opportunity to exit from their contracts.
 Additionally, collective part-time agreements can also alleviate existing personnel surplus.
-Lufthansa continues to discussing this with its social partners.
+Lufthansa continues to discuss this with its social partners.

 This means, Lufthansa Airlines will waive compulsory redundancies for cockpit staff.